rockorager/ourio/README.md

     .req = .{ .userfd = fd },
 };

-// Send target_task from the main_rt thread to the thread_rt Ring.
+// Send target_task from the main_rt thread to the thread Ring.
 The
 // thread_rt Ring will then // process the task as a completion, ie
-// Worker.onCompletion will be called with // this task.
+// Worker.onCompletion will be called with this task.
 That thread can then
-// schedule a recv, a write, etc on the file // descriptor it just received.
+// schedule a recv, a write, etc on the file descriptor it just received.
+Or do
+// arbitrary work
-_ = try main_rt.msgRing(thread_rt, target_task, .{});
+_ = try main_rt.msgRing(&thread.ring, target_task, .{});
 ```

 ### Multiple Rings on the same thread